asreview/asreview/docs/source/10minutes_asreview.rst

 After starting ASReview, you will be presented with a small menu with two options to indicate which papers you know should be included or excluded beforehand.
-The first is to use the built-in paper finder, the second is to include papers by the order in which they occur in your data file.
+The first option is to use the built-in paper finder, the second is to include papers by the order in which they occur in your data file.